Wondering how to do a dream feed? This post will tell you exactly when to do dreamfeeds, how to make sure baby stays

 Next – when they were ready – I dropped the dream feed and they slept all night!

 That said, sometimes they can be a bit tricky.
-If you wake your baby for a dream feed at 11:00 pm and baby wakes at 12:30 am for another feed, then baby might be resistant to that.
+When you wake your baby for a dream feed at 11:00 pm and baby wakes at 12:30 am for another feed, then baby might be resistant to that.

 It might work out better for baby to simply go to bed at night, sleep a long stretch, and then wake up for that 12:30 am feed.
 This will mean baby sleeps a long restorative stretch.

 You can, with time, add in that dream feed if you want them to sleep later.

 Often babies will start sleeping through the night but waking up at 4:30 or 5:00 am and not want to go back down.
 This is why the dream feed is so helpful.
-It means they will feed at 10:30 pm or so and then sleep until 6:30 or 7:00 am instead.
+They will feed at 10:30 pm or so and then sleep until 6:30 or 7:00 am instead.